-How much does a US F2B visa cost?
+How much does this visa cost?

 During the visa application process, the applicant and the petitioner must pay different fees.
-Because the exact amount of these costs varies and is determined by USCIS, it is hard to estimate it accurately.
+Because the exact amount of these costs varies and is determined by USCIS, it is hard to estimate accurately.
 But in general, you should note that you have to pay a fee for each of the following services and actions:

 - Filing Form I-130